 #3 Purchase Through a Chinese Shopping Portal

 If you’re super-savvy, it’s possible to purchase items through Chinese shopping portals such as Taobao, JD.com, TMall and others.
-Note: I didn’t say it was easy…but it is possible.
+Note: I didn’t say it was easy…but it is possible. (while it is possible to use Amazon in China, the product selection isn’t nearly as good)

 By purchasing online through a Chinese portal, not only can you save money on shipping, it also gets delivered so much faster.